7 Tips for a Secure Cannabis Facility and Compliance

 You might opt for security doors that do not disrupt the interior design of your shop or dispensary.
 For your cultivation, warehouse, or manufacturing facilities, there is no need to conceal these doors.
 In fact, their visibility indicates restricted access areas and highlights the security measures taken to protect these facilities.

 Accurate record-keeping is essential for compliance with state regulations.
-Cannabis businesses are required to maintain accurate and comprehensive records of security plans, security incidents, employee training, access control, and video surveillance.
+Cannabis businesses are required to maintain accurate and comprehensive records of:

 All video surveillance records must be securely stored in an area only accessible to management or staff.
 All records and documentation should be made available upon request of state authorities.